 Medical Sciences Doctoral Training Centre 4 year PhD Programmes

-The DTC programmes are structured 4 year DPhil programmes; applications and admissions for the separate themes are handled by the DTC.
-The awards are generous, and although the fees are covered at the Home rate, International students who are offered places may get additional funding via a Clarendon Scholarship.
+The Doctoral Training Centre (DTC) programmes are structured 4 year DPhil programmes; applications and admissions for the separate themes are handled by the DTC.
+The awards are generous, and although the fees are covered at the Home rate, Overseas students who are offered places may get additional funding via a Clarendon Scholarship.

 The first year of each programme consists of taught courses or laboratory rotations, after which the students are assigned a Department and spend three years of independent research in a single laboratory (in this respect, the programme differs from the NDM Prize Studentships, which are for 4 years in a single laboratory).
 Supervisors in the NDM participate in the following programmes:

 - Cancer Science

 - Chemistry in Cells: New Technologies to Probe Complex Biology and Medicine

 - Genomic Medicine and Statistics

 - Health Data Science (EPSRC Centre for Doctoral Training)